 BT: Yes.
-I usually like green for everything.
-I have had luck with light pink and icy blue color, like a light blue.
+I use light green for everything.
+I have had luck with like light pink and an icy blue color, like a light blue.
 But I tend to go with the light green.
 I think that works good for me.
-You're hanging in there?
+You hanging in there?